MyPureCloud/purecloud-for-salesforce-examples/src/Lightning Experience/events-in-salesforce/readme.md

 9. Select **Start automatically**.
 10. Click **Save**.

-The Lightning component now appears on the lower-left or lower-right corner of certain Lightning Experience pages.
+The Lightning component now appears on the lower-left corner of certain Lightning Experience pages.

 # Configuration